14 VCs for Your Retail Tech Startup | Rho

 Top 14 Venture Capital Firms Investing in Retail Technology Startups

-• Top venture capital firms active in retail technology include Forerunner, VMG Partners, Branded Hospitality, and Camber Creek, who are notable backers of startups in this space.
+• Leading firms active in the Retail Technology sector include Forerunner, VMG Partners, Branded Hospitality, and Camber Creek, known for backing innovative consumer-focused companies.

-• If you're a startup leader who has just closed a funding round, Rho helps you manage your new capital with our integrated platform for business banking, corporate cards, and bill pay.
+• Once you close a round, Rho helps you manage your new capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Retail Technology Are Right for Your Stage?